gcloud alpha dataplex datascans update data-documentation

 Data documentation scan execution settings.

-Data documentation scan scheduling and trigger settings.
+Data documentation scan trigger settings.

 At most one of these can be specified: